privacy-scaling-explorations/DefinitelySetup/ceremonies/README.md

                 * "sc1"
     - artifacts - an object with the storage path to the r1cs and wasm on s3
         - bucket - a string with the bucket name
-        - region - a string with the AWS region
         - r1csStoragePath - a string with the r1cs storage path e.g. "test-ceremony/circuit.r1cs"
         - wasmStoragePath - a string with the wasm storage path e.g. "test-ceremony/circuit.wasm"
     - name - a string with the circuit name